|

 - like

-Before installing any mods it is best to
+in this example.
+Installation Before installing any mods it is best to

 understand how mods work with Ghost Recon.
 If you open your